 Other circumstances in which a juvenile may be tried in adult court are: if the minor has a prior criminal record, if the child is close to the age of maturity, or if the crime was particularly severe or violent.

 It can be devastating for families when a juvenile is moved to Adult Courts to be tried.
-An experienced juvenile defense lawyer in West Palm Beach can help fight to keep the minor within the Juvenile system.
+An experienced juvenile defense Lawyer in West Palm Beach can help fight to keep the minor within the Juvenile system.

-As stated above, the purpose of the Juvenile Court System in Florida is not to punish minor offenders, but to rehabilitate them.
+The purpose of the Juvenile Court System in Florida is not to punish minor offenders, but to rehabilitate them.
 Juveniles who are first offenders and are accused of a minor offense may qualify for a Juvenile Diversion Program.
 These programs are designed to rehabilitate the young offender and reward them with a dismissal of their case upon completion of the specific requirements of the program.

-In order to do so, minors will not necessarily be sentenced to prison time, but they may be ordered to the Department of Juvenile Justice Residential Program, or another public facility that specializes in the rehabilitation and treatment of Juvenile Offenders.
+In order to do so, minors will not necessarily be sentenced to Prison time, but they may be ordered to the Department of Juvenile Justice Residential Program, or another public facility that specializes in the rehabilitation and treatment of Juvenile Offenders.

 These programs utilize alcohol and substance abuse programs, help youth overcome behavioral problems, address educational requirements, teach vocational skills and use other treatments for rehabilitation so that the Juvenile has a better chance of living a law-abiding productive life in our community.